flashtyper/send_1001Tracklist/README.md

 # else to say

 the exec time is 8 secs on my machine so its MAYBE A KIND OF unefficient... if someone has a better way to do that, pls tell me :D

+Edit: I redesigned the code, added some error checking and changed from curl to URI::Fetch. the excecution time is now at ~1 sec.
+I think thats ok for a perl-parsing-script ;)